 “Well, we’re not exactly over-joyed with the working conditions on the dam project,” said one of the workers.
 Others nodded and murmured their agreement.
 “Long hours and the pay could be better.”

 “Come work for me then, boys,” said Javernick with a smile.
 “Like I said, I’ll beat the government pay and provide you with deluxe accommodations free of charge…And eight hours a day is fine with me.
-Work overtime if you want, but I’m not going to force long hours on anyone in this hellish Mohave heat.”
+Work overtime if you want, but I’m not forcing long hours on anyone in this hellish Mohave heat.”

 “Why don’t you let me drive,” said Melvin as they walked towards the caddy in the warm desert night.
 He was concerned about Javernick’s driving abilities after watching him drink non-stop, though the wry hotel owner appeared completely sober.